Link

 • Not only will your Final Project be given to your class’ instructor, but it’ll also be part of the “DSC 95 Project Showcase” for future DSC 95 students to see!

-• More details to come.
+• There will be multiple checkpoints to help you plan.
+More details to come.

 Useful Information